mute-audio/mute/README.md

 ```
 cd /boot/firmware/mute_setting && . /install_mute.sh
 ```
-Note: When installing on a legacy OS;
+Or in case of installing on a legacy OS;
 ```
 cd /boot/mute_setting && . /install_mute.sh
 ```